Azure/azure-sdk-for-python/sdk/identity/azure-identity/README.md

 ## Continuous Access Evaluation

-As of 1.14.0, accessing resources protected by [Continuous Access Evaluation (CAE)][cae] is possible on a per-request basis.
-This can be enabled by setting the `enable_cae` keyword argument to `True` in the credential's `get_token` method.
+As of version 1.14.0, accessing resources protected by [Continuous Access Evaluation (CAE)][cae] is possible on a per-request basis.
+This behavior can be enabled by setting the `enable_cae` keyword argument to `True` in the credential's `get_token` method.
 CAE isn't supported for developer and managed identity credentials.

 ## Token caching